Fragile minor-monotone parameters under random edge perturbation: Preliminaries

-Note that adding a new vertex or edge increases the treewidth, treedepth, Hadwiger number at most one, and adding a new edge increases the genus at most one.
-For an $n$-vertex graph $G$, it is known~\cite[Corollary 6.1]{booksparsity} that
+Note that adding a new vertex or a new edge to a graph increases its tree-width and Hadwiger number by at most one.
+Adding a new edge to a graph increases its genus by at most one.
+We have $h(G) \leq \tw(G) + 1$, because $\tw(K_t) = t-1$.